 The recent data in the New York Fed’s quarterly report on household debt was the result of millions of credit reports compiled by Equifax, a leading credit-reporting agency.
 The report first began in 2010 to track debt behavior trends of U.S. households in the wake of the financial crisis and the housing crash.

-Also of Interest - Boston North Shore Economic Outlook: Stocks, Housing and Oil
+Also of Interest - Boston North Shore Economy - How to Save

 Household debt has risen slowly over the past two years according to the report.
 However, it has stayed well below the 2008 levels.
 Overall household debt is estimated at slightly over $12 trillion.
 Auto debt, student loans and credit cards have increased.
 Mortgage debt remained largely unchanged.